-Note that your criminal defense attorney cannot be able to use this defense technique if you tried to conceal that you took another person's property when the offense occurred or after the discovery that you stole the property.
-You’ll also not be allowed to use this grand theft criminal defense method if the property you allegedly stole is illegal under California law, for example, illegal drugs like cocaine.
+Note that your criminal defense attorney cannot use this defense technique if you tried to conceal that you took another person's property when the offense occurred or after the discovery of it being stolen.
+You’ll also not be allowed to use this defense if the property you allegedly stole is illegal under California law, for example, illegal drugs like cocaine.

 d.
 False Accusations/Allegations

 Several innocent people get a conviction for grand theft crime due to false accusations and allegations of grand theft offenses such as embezzlement.
 Sometimes a business deal can go sour when there is no favorable agreement, and this often leads to false accusations.
 The use of this technique is a potential legal defense that is helpful if you’ve got a reliable criminal defense attorney by your side for legal representation.